devennn/devennn.github.io/_posts/2020-02-07-kaggle-disaster-tweets.md

 - Unicode
 - Links

-These stuff must be removed to get a clean text.
+Since these stuff (except punctuations) are not useful to humans, they must be removed.

 ## Preprocessing - Cleaning the texts!
 ```python